Adrianjewell91/decoupler-website/README.md

-# decoupler-website

 Decoupling, Formally

-The purpose of this section is to demonstrate formally that decoupling is an optimization.
+The purpose of this section is to demonstrate formally that the Decoupling Problem is an optimization.

 The set B is a collection of Business Processes.